 Participating schools are selected by the Education Departments.

-Each school is represented by five learners.
-The learners are selected from the pool of
+Each school is represented by three learners.
+The learners are selected from the pool of learners in Grades 4, 5 and 6.

 Learners are selected from grades 4, 5 & 6.
 Each learner will receive a writing pack, consisting of a creative writing workbook and various stationery items.